Second Grade – Eitenmiller

 I listen to other people’s ideas and feelings.
 I try to see things from their viewpoints.
 I listen to others without interrupting.
 I am confident in voicing my ideas.
 I look people in the eyes when talking.

 The students absolutely loved playing all the games that were created in our Family STEAM Projects.
 I saw some amazing creations!
-We had games that involved flipping bottles, rolling dice, guessing mystery objects, moving pegs around a board, and answering trivia questions!
+We had games that involved computer programs, rolling dice, practicing math facts, and answering trivia questions.
+See fun pictures below.

-The next Family STEAM Project is due Wednesday, March 28, 2018.
-The students will be creating a gift for someone!
+The next Family STEAM Project is due Tuesday November 13, 2018.
+The students will be creating something from materials that can be recycled!